Lionel Messi Profile

 Lionel Messi's net worth

-Messi is currently the highest-earning soccer player in the world, with his current Barcelona deal seeing him pick up an annual salary of $80million, although he is in the final year of his contract.
+Messi was the highest-earning soccer player in the world when on his previous contract at Barcelona.
+His deal saw him pick up an annual salary of $80million.

 In 2020, he ranked at No. 6 for the Celebrity Top 100 earners and No. 3 in the World’s Highest Paid Athletes List by Forbes, sitting behind Roger Federer and Ronaldo.